dmpstats/Behavioural_Classification_for_Vultures/README.md

 ### Most common errors

 -   This MoveApp is designed for species that roost at night.
-If the species is nocturnal (i.e. the provided *start* of roosting hours is earlier than the provided *end* of roosting hours), classifications will be inaccurate and errors may be thrown
+If the species is nocturnal (i.e. the provided *start* of roosting hours is earlier than the provided *end* of roosting hours), classifications will be inaccurate or unable to be calculated.

--   The first tag associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations.
-One location (the earliest) for each ID will be classified as `Unknown`
+-   The first location associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations.
+Therefore, one location (the earliest) for each ID will be classified as `Unknown`

 ### Null or error handling